 - Why have you decided to do Master's course?
-Give at least 3 reasons. - What is the difference between Master's and Specialist's course in Ukraine? - Master's thesis is the 1st level of a scientific ladder, isn't it?
+Give at least 3 reasons. - Master's thesis is the 1st level of a scientific ladder, isn't it?
 What are Ukrainian scientific degrees?
 European?
 American? - What is science?

 What is Science?